 About APU Opera

-APU Opera, under the direction of Melanie Galloway, DMA, is designed to be a supportive and challenging training program for young singers.
+APU Opera, under the direction of Ryan Reithmeier, DMA, is designed to be a supportive and challenging training program for young singers.
 It seeks to help students develop and achieve their highest level of excellence and artistry.

 Undergraduate students enter the program their freshman year and receive foundational training in basic acting, movement, music, performance practice, and stage makeup, and they can audition for an entry-level spot in chorus.
 Graduate students also receive this training, in either basic or advanced level, based on their initial audition and previous training or experience.